 Odds you actually have of winning the hand

 Step 2: Calculate how much money you could win and the odds you’re getting:

-If you match your opponent’s bet and win, you'll make $10 for every $1 bet.
-Effectively you're getting odds of10:1
+If you match your opponent’s bet and win, you’ll make $10 for every $1 bet.
+That’s pot odds of 10 to 1.

 Step 3: Decide whether to call the bet: